gulshan-100/Synthetic-Data-Generation/README.md

 1. The LSTM with attention architecture was chosen for its ability to:

-* Capture long-term dependencies in text
+* Capture long term dependencies in text
-* ocus on relevant input parts during word generation
+* Focus on relevant input parts during word generation
 * Maintain coherence and context in generated reviews
+* Good BLEU score

 2. Factors Considered in Dataset Generation